Israeli forces search house to house in West Bank city | Law-Order

 Israeli forces searched houses in the Nour al-Shams refugee camp in the occupied West Bank city of Tulkarm on Thursday, detaining hundreds of people suspected of militant activities, the military said.

-Israeli forces searched houses in the Nour al-Shams refugee camp in the occupied West Bank city of Tulkarm on Thursday, detaining hundreds of people suspected of militant activities, the military said.
+As the extended raid ended in the afternoon of its second day, the Palestinian Red Crescent said it had treated 21 casualties, of whom 17 suffered injuries from beatings during detention and interrogation and one from live fire.
 Tulkarm, location of one of the main crossing points between the West Bank and Israel, has seen repeated raids by security forces since the Oct.
 7 attack on Israel by Hamas.

 According to residents, Israeli forces detained at least 120 people and demolished three houses, including one belonging to a member of the Tulkarm Brigades, an armed militant group linked to the Palestinian faction Fatah.
 "IDF forces continue to operate, alongside other Israeli security forces, in a broad divisional operation to suppress terrorism in the Nour al-Shams refugee camp in Menashe," the military said in a statement.

-The Tulkarm Brigades said fighters were exchanging fire with the Israeli forces.
-The military said the operation had been under way for more than 30 hours and said hundreds of individuals had been detained for questioning.
+The Tulkarm Brigades said fighters had exchanged fire with the Israeli forces.
+The military said hundreds of individuals had been detained for questioning.
 Troops destroyed militant infrastructure and identified numerous weapons, it said.

+Palestinian Prime Minister Mohammad Shtayyeh called on the United Nations to monitor Nour al-Shams and the separate Tulkarm camp.
+"Israel targets the camps to inflame the situation in the West Bank," he said.
+The West Bank had already experienced the highest levels of unrest in decades during the 18 months preceding the Oct.
+7 attack on Israel by Hamas gunmen but confrontations have risen sharply as Israeli forces have launched an invasion of Gaza.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)